THIS PAGE UNDER CONSTRUCTION: please return later for details on iConference 2019

 Dimensions and Formatting

-- Dimensions: Each poster must fit on our poster boards, which are 200 cm high by 100cm wide (i.e. portrait).
-Your poster can be any size so long as it fits within this space: smaller is acceptable, larger is not.
-In other words, your poster must not exceed the available space of 200 cm high by 100cm wide.
+- Dimensions: Each poster must fit on our poster boards, which are one meter by one meter (39 inches by 39 inches).
+Your poster can be any size or shape so long as it fits within this space: smaller is acceptable, larger is not.
+In other words, your poster must not exceed the available space of one meter by one meter.

 - The top left section of the poster must contain: